IshanJandaur/ishanjandaur.github.io/projects/deep_can_weld.md

 - Validated welds to ensure sufficient current draw and compliance with shock and vibration testing.
 - Conducted extensive DOEs and equipment/material overhauls to optimize the process for the pilot line.
 - Developed QC tests and inspection frequency to monitor production for issues such as sparks, splatter, or insufficient welds.

+**Struggles**
+- Poor machine design induced moment on working parts
+- Sparking and burnout suspected by dirty/contaminated cans
+  - Developed cleaninlesss spec with Dyne pens as apart of IQC
+- Address upstream process to ensure success of this process
+  - "Coring" of separator process improved to allow welding electrode through hole in Jellyroll
+- Relative clearance of Jellyroll with respect to can was too large
+  - Required machine/process design with more moving components in order to accomodate semi-automatic pilot line

 **Results**
 - Achieved **95% yield at 100 parts per minute** on a pilot line.